 The paper also prints many images of the original cipher letters: two pages of 11 May 1495 (Cipher No.1); a page of 26 June 1495 (Cipher No.1); a page of 4 July 1497 (Cipher No.1); and six pages of 31 August 1498 (Cipher No.2).
 Of these, the first three letters use both symbols and monosyllabic codes.
 On the other hand, the last letter is written almost exclusively in symbols and the ten lines at the end of the letter are written in a different system, though consisting of similar symbols, and are left undeciphered by Parisi,

-A facsimile of a two-page letter from Ferdinand to his ambassador in France, Gonzalve de Cordoue, dated 16 August 1502, is printed in Speziali (1955).
+A facsimile of a two-page letter from Ferdinand to Gonzalo Fernández de Córdoba [Gonzalve de Cordoue], known as the Great Captain (Gran Capitan) (Wikipedia), dated 16 August 1502, is printed in Speziali (1955).
 In this letter, a symbol alphabet, monosyllabic codes, and nulls (one symbol and Latin words "nemo" and "animabus") are used.

 The symbol alphabet is as follows.
 (Some variant styles are included for reference's sake.)